-Metro Vancouver’s biggest annual restaurant festival returns on January 18, offering a belt-busting 17 days of tempting prix fixe deals at more than 300 local eateries.
-Launched in 2002, Dine Out Vancouver is always one of the most anticipated events in BC’s foodie calendar—and restaurants across Richmond are once again enthusiastic participants in this latest edition of the festival.
+Metro Vancouver’s biggest annual restaurant festival returns on January 17, 2020, offering a belt-busting 17 days of tempting prix fixe deals at more than 300 local eateries.
+Launched in 2002, Dine Out Vancouver is one of the most anticipated events in BC’s foodie calendar—and restaurants throughout Richmond are once again enthusiastic participants.

 How it works

-In Richmond, 20 restaurants are taking part in the 2019 Dine Out Vancouver festival.
+In Richmond, 22 restaurants are taking part in 2020’s Dine Out Vancouver event.
 Reservations are now open, and you are encouraged to book directly with each eatery as far ahead as possible to ensure you snag seats at your top choice restaurants (and on your desired days).
 Hungry?
 Read on to discover what’s on the menu in Richmond.

 Richmond's Catch Kitchen + Bar is participating in Dine Out Vancouver. | Photo: Tourism Richmond

 There are a wide array of Richmond options to consider in this culinary category.
 At the $45 price point (and remember: prices include three courses), entrée dinner choices at 75 West Coast Grill include duck breast, veal loin, or a delicious-looking seafood melange that includes sablefish, clams, mussels, and more.

 Seafood and more is also featured at Steveston’s Blue Canoe Waterfront Restaurant, where the $35 Dine Out special (served at both lunch and dinnertime) includes citrus-crusted Arctic char, crispy sockeye salmon, or––for hungry meat fans––braised short rib.
 Gluten-free and vegetarian options are also available here.